ScriptBasic/WinPBX/docs/Windows Procedures.md

 Sets the current process as dots per inch (dpi) aware.

-Note: **SetProcessDPIAware** is subject to a possible race condition if a DLL caches dpi settings during initialization.
-For this reason, it is recommended that dpi-aware be set through the application (.exe) manifest rather than by calling **SetProcessDPIAware**.
+Note: **AfxSetProcessDPIAware** is subject to a possible race condition if a DLL caches dpi settings during initialization.
+For this reason, it is recommended that dpi-aware be set through the application (.exe) manifest rather than by calling **AfxSetProcessDPIAware**.

 ```
 FUNCTION AfxSetProcessDPIAware () AS BOOLEAN